 This past weekend in Stratford Upon Avon I toyed with the idea of documenting our time in the town in cups of tea.
 We drank a lot of it.
 I drink a lot of it generally and this weekend was no exception.
 I get so much from my various daily cuppas that goes far beyond it just being a drink.
 And the tea I have shared with other people over the years, in various settings, always goes beyond the cup.
 So much can be achieved and gained over a cuppa.

 I had to chuckle to myself therefore that as we got in the car to come home I noticed a tea related message on my phone.
-My good friend Penny was asking a group of friends who they would have a cuppa with if they had the chance as part of an initiative launched today by Action Aid called Tea and Inspiration.

 The idea is to invite some friends over, all share a cuppa, and maybe a slice of cake and raise some money for Action Aid.
 Penny was asking people who their guests would be as she didn’t have time to host a real time event and it sparked a great conversation amongst friends.
 Some obvious choices appearing and some names of inspirational women that I hadn’t come across before cropped up too.